Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/11-running-self-test.md

 - The IR LED connected to the the wrong LED output.
 Make sure that the IR LED is identified correctly in the config.ini
 - A loose (or absent) connection to the Pioreactor HAT, either in the photodiode(s) or the IR LED.

-The test will also report any valid IR LED & photodiode relationships in the modal.
+The test will also report any valid IR LED & photodiode relationships in the dialog box.
 For example, `IR ⇝ REF` means that the REF photodiode has a linear relationship with the IR LED.
 Similarly, `IR ⇝ 45` means the the photodiode in the 45° pocket has a linear relationship with the IR LED.
 The absent of a relationship here can tell you about what might be wrong.

 **No ambient IR light detected** checks that the photodiodes are detecting a near-0 signal when the IR LED is completely off.
 This test may fail if a powerful IR signal is shining into or onto the Pioreactor's body (aka the Sun - don't put the Pioreactor in direct sunlight).
 Also make sure that the caps are on all the Pioreactor's LED pockets.